-Todd Rokita is the Representative for Indiana’s Fourth Congressional District.
-Representative Rokita is fighting for all Hoosiers so they can build better lives for themselves and their families by following the Constitution, trusting individuals with their own lives, and empowering individuals, families, and communities instead of the federal government.
+Conservative Todd Rokita is fighting to defeat the failed policies of the Washington elite so all Hoosiers have the freedom and opportunity to build better lives for themselves and their families.
+Todd believes this is best done by following the Constitution, trusting individuals with their own lives, and empowering individuals, families, and communities instead of the federal government.

-A proud Little Giant, Rokita earned his Bachelor of Arts degree from Wabash College, and was selected as an Eli Lilly Fellow, Wabash’s highest award.
-Congressman Rokita went on to earn a law degree from the Indiana University School of Law in Indianapolis.
+A proud Little Giant, Todd earned his Bachelor of Arts degree from Wabash College, and was selected as an Eli Lilly Fellow, Wabash’s highest award.
+Todd went on to earn a law degree from the Indiana University School of Law in Indianapolis.

 Todd and his wife Kathy are the proud parents of two young boys: Teddy and Ryan.
 The family lives near Brownsburg and worships at St. Malachy Parish.
 Rokita is also a member of St. Thomas More Parish in Munster.